How Do Professionals Treat Anxiety?

 Medications are Commonly Used to Treat Anxiety

 Medications may help reduce anxiety to a manageable level so that people can begin to engage in learning CBT techniques.
 Preferred medications have few side effects and low potential for addiction or abuse.
-Serotonin reuptake inhibitors (SSRIs) are the most safe and effective medications for most anxiety disorders.
+Serotonin reuptake inhibitors (SSRIs) are the most common and effective medications for most anxiety disorders.
 Other medications such as benzodiazepines, antihistamines, and atypical antidepressants also play a role.
 I have summarized some take away points about each class of medication.

 - Benefits: low side effect burden, no addiction potential, effective in 60-70% of cases